shubhamiit3924/shubhamiit3924/README.md

 ---

 ## 🔬 About Me
-- 🎓 2nd-year student with a strong foundation in **Digital Design, Computer Architecture, and Semiconductor Devices**.
+- 🎓 3rd-year student with a strong foundation in **Digital Design, Computer Architecture, and Semiconductor Devices**.
-- 🖥️ Exploring **Verilog/SystemVerilog, RTL Design, and Hardware Simulation** using tools like **Xilinx Vivado, ModelSim, and HSPICE**.
+- 🖥️ Exploring **Verilog/SystemVerilog, RTL Design, and Hardware Simulation** using tools like **Xilinx Vivado, ModelSim, and LTspice**.
 - 🤖 Applying **Machine Learning and Deep Learning** concepts to domains like **neuromorphic hardware, fingerprint recognition, and keyword spotting accelerators**.
 - 🚀 Passionate about **hardware-aware AI**, low-power design, and the future of **edge intelligence**.